barnacl437/scampages-datamine/README.md

+> [!NOTE]
+> This project is now largely unmaintained.
+However, while leaving this repo as-is, I will at some point plan for my future study, and this effort will probably be involved in, as I have more time.
+I will usually not accept pull reqs for now.

 # scampages-datamine
 my early effort on scraping and archiving scam, fake or disguising websites, especially those regarding attempts to scam via discord or steam $50 gift thingy lel
 > [!NOTE]